juliencarponcy/trialexp/workflows/README.md

 The best way to start developing new script is by using the interactive Python session in VS Code.
 1. Open any scripts in the `workflow/scripts` folder
 2. The scripts are marked with [cell mode](https://code.visualstudio.com/docs/python/jupyter-support-py) `#%%`.
 Run the current cell by <kbd>shift</kbd>+<kbd>enter</kbd>.
 This will open the Python interactive window in the same folder as the script file
-3. Change the working directory of the Python session to the root folder of the project
+3. Change the working directory of the Python session to the root folder of the project.

     ```
     import os;
     os.chdir('../..')
     ```
+4. Double check that you are in the root of the project by running `os.getcwd()`.
+You should be at the `trialexp` folder.
-4. Execute and test your code by using the cell mode
+5. Execute and test your code by using the cell mode

+### Helper functions
+By default, snakemake will inject a `snakemake` object during execution to give you the input and output file names.
+However, this object is not available when you execute script outside of the snakemake environment (e.g. running a script file during development).
+A helper module [snakehelper](https://github.com/teristam/snakehelper/tree/master) is created to compile the snakemake workflow and return the input and output file names, so that they can be used for development and debugging purpose.

+Executing workflow script in interactive mode is very similar to running normal Python scripts, except there is a special helper function `getSnake` that work as a "glue" between the snakemake environment and normal Python.
+It will compile the workflow according to some target files and specific rules, and return you the input and output file name in two dictionary objects.
+It is very useful when you are developing new scripts or debugging old ones on some specific data that generate a error.
+For detailed usage of the `getSnake` function, please consult the  [snakehelper](https://github.com/teristam/snakehelper/tree/master) repository.